(0,2) Mirror Symmetry on homogeneous Hopf surfaces: Killing spinors on quadratic Lie algebras

 In the sequel we will only consider Riemannian metrics, but a similar analysis can be carried out in other signatures.
-Observe that a generalized metric is uniquely determined by a choice of positive definite subspace $V_+ \subset \mathfrak{g}$.
+Observe that a generalized metric is uniquely determined by a choice of positive-definite subspace $V_+ \subset \mathfrak{g}$.
 Given such a generalized metric, the associated orthogonal projections will be denoted

 When there is no possibility of confusion, we will use the shorter notation

 \begin{definition} A \emph{generalized connection} on $\mathfrak{g}$ is a linear map

 satisfying the following compatibility condition for any $a,b,c \in \mathfrak{g}$: